dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

     in cons +456 (cons -123 nil)
 ```

-In this code, it is important that we may write `tail r f` while computing `fr`.
+In this code, it is important that we are allowed to write `tail r f` while computing `fr`.
 The value `tail : ListInt` is a function (since `ListInt` is a function type).
 We are using that function with the type `r` that we have received in the body of `cons`.
 We are allowed to do this because `tail`, being a value of type `ListInt`, is a function that can work with arbitrary types `r`.

 Let us also implement a `foldLeft` function for `ListInt`.
 That function serves as a general "aggregation" algorithm, converting a list of integers into an aggregated value of some type.
 The type signature of `foldLeft` is: